Followers

 Family of Spies

-During the period of occupation, Lydia’s nurse activities enabled her to move freely through British lines.
-But soon her growing family was involved in helping the cause by providing intelligence from the very center of the British high command in North America.
+During the occupation, Lydia’s nursing activities enabled her to move freely through British lines.
+Soon, her growing family was involved in helping the cause by providing intelligence from the very center of the British high command in North America.
 During the winter of 1777 – 1778, the occupation of the rebel capital gave the appearance of British ascendancy and the inevitable destruction of the rebellion.
 After all, Washington’s pitiable army was holed up on the frozen plains of Valley Forge.
-While the British had a surfeit of everything, the rebel army was withering away from lack of food, clothing, medicine, and other supplies.
-The British let their guard down, holding their meetings with the diminutive nurse in the background.
-And of course, they knew that the Darragh’s, as practicing Quakers, could not, would not support either side in the war or take part in any acts contributing to the war.
+While the British had a surfeit of everything, the rebel army was withering away from a lack of food, clothing, medicine, and other supplies.
+The British let their guard down, holding meetings with the diminutive nurse in the background.
+And of course, they knew that the Darraghs, as practicing Quakers, could not support either side in the war or participate in any acts contributing to it.
 Lydia was able to listen in on most of the meetings and discussions that took place in her parlor.
-Then she quickly dictated what she heard to her husband William, who carefully recorded the information in special shorthand on small strips of paper.
+Then she quickly dictated what she heard to her husband William, who carefully recorded the information in special shorthand on small paper strips.
 Her seamstress skills were a critical piece of her tradecraft.
-Lydia would stitch the thin strips of paper into buttons on her 14-year-old son John’s coat.
+Lydia would stitch the thin paper strips into buttons on her 14-year-old son John’s coat.
 That done, she dispatched John as a courier.
 John would steal through the British lines and rendezvous with his older brother Charles, who was with Washington’s army.
-Charles understood the shorthand and transcribed the pieces and turned them into intelligence.
+Charles understood the shorthand, transcribed the pieces, and turned them into intelligence.

 Lydia Darragh: Nurse, Seamstress, Spy